Websites for Dentists: 21 Qualities of the Best Dental Office Websites

 Did you know that, on average, a person will decide in less than 15 seconds whether they’re going to buy a product or use a service?
 Getting them to click on a link to your site isn’t enough.
 You need to have a unique dentist site that grabs their attention and holds it.

 At Titan Web Agency, we work closely with our dental clients to ensure their websites have the best chance of success.
-We’ve put together a robust list of 18 ways you can improve your website and dental marketing today.
+We have put together a robust list of 21 ways you can improve your website and dental marketing today.

 1. Professional & Easy to Use

 Choose a dental design that delivers what your patients need.
 The ideal website for dentist offices is clean and organized.
 You don’t need fancy graphics.
-The websites I design for my clients are built on WordPress using customized themes.
+The dentist websites we design for our clients are built on WordPress using customized themes.

 Dental office website design should follow three basic rules:

 - Clear headings and subheadings.
-Use <h1>, <h2>, <h3> tags to make your content readable, highlight important topics and improve your SEO.
+Use <h1>, <h2>, and <h3> tags to make your content readable, highlight important topics, and improve your SEO.

 - Minimal clutter.
 Use a limited color palette, easy-to-read fonts, and a clear layout that’s easy to understand and use.